 The society’s journal – Records of Buckinghamshire – is published in May every year with reports of discoveries from recent archaeological excavations, history buildings, local and industrial history and all aspects of times past in our county.
 Every member of the Society receives a free copy.
 Copies also go on public sale.

 If you are not a member why not buy a copy of this year’s edition through our online ordering.
-Or consider joining BAS as a member and getting a free copy.
+Or consider joining the society as a member and getting a free copy.

 including postage (UK only) .